John F. Regni: Military career

 Regni's career encompassed a wide range of personnel, training and command assignments.
-His command tours included Base Commander and 8th Combat Support Group Commander, Kunsan Air Base, South Korea; Commander, Second Air Force; and Commander, Air University.
-He also served as Director of Manpower, Personnel and Support for United States Pacific Command; Director of Personnel at Air Mobility Command; and Director of Military Personnel Policy at United States Air Force Headquarters.
+His command tours included Base Commander and 8th Combat Support Group Commander, Kunsan Air Base, South Korea; Commander, Second Air Force; and Commander, Air University, and the US Air Force Academy.
+His staff assignments included Director of Manpower, Personnel and Support for United States Pacific Command; Director of Personnel at Air Mobility Command; and Director of Military Personnel Policy, and then as Director, Personnel Resources both at Headquarters, United States Air Force.
 He was appointed Superintendent in October 2005, only the second non-aeronautically rated officer to hold the position in the academy's history.
 Regni passed on the position of Superintendent to Lieutenant General Michael C. Gould in June 2009, and retired from the Air Force on 1 July 2009.